oluwatobicode/oluwatobicode/README.md

 👨🏾‍💻 I build projects using JavaScript and am continuously learning more technologies to become world-class.

-😊 I am happy to contribute to open source projects and participate in hackathons.
+😊 I am happy to contribute to open source projects and participate in hackathons

 💼 Job interests: Frontend Engineer, Technical Writing.
 🚀 You can view my resume and contact me by emailing odetokuntreasure6@gmail.com